Hazel Garland: Columnist and editor

 By 1946, the Pittsburgh Courier was one of the most widely read black newspapers in the United States, and published a total of 14 editions, both local and national, as well as employing international reporters in cities around the world.
 That year, the paper offered to begin training some of its stringers to become full-time journalists, an opportunity that Garland was quick to take up.
 Initially providing vacation cover for other members of staff at the paper, she eventually became a general assignments reporter for the paper.
 This change was not universally welcomed by all her colleagues however and in one instance one of her male colleagues, resentful of a woman working in what he considered to be a man's job, deliberately sent Garland to cover a murder in a local brothel.
 Garland, who had never been into such an environment before, was somewhat alarmed, but simply paid another male colleague to accompany her and soon returned with all the details necessary for her story.

 In the same year, her column was retitled "Things to Talk About", and continued its community-oriented social coverage and conversational tone.
 Her contemporary at the paper, Frank E. Bolden, remarked that:

-"She would give a wedding in the housing projects the same attention that she would give to one in the upper echelon of what was then called Negro society.
-When I asked about it, she'd say: "They're all human, and as long as I'm doing this, that's how it's going to stay."
-The clubs relied heavily on Hazel to write about them, and the religious people too.
-Family allegiance was a hallmark of her work.
-She has come from a small town where life centred on the family.
-I think she wrote with such compassion because she had such strong feeling for her own family."

 Originally only covering local events, national or particularly prestigious social events were reported in the paper by Toki Johnson.
 However, eventually, versions of Things to Talk About would also be printed in both local and national editions of the paper, running right up to the month before Garland's death, for a total of 42 years.